Frequently Asked Questions

-Answer- The NanoRam requires minimal maintenance and care.
+Answer- A NanoRam series instrument requires minimal maintenance and care.
 In order to clean the NanoRam touchscreen, wipe it using a soft cloth with ethanol or isopropanol.
 The main body of unit may be wiped down with water, and plastic surfaces may be cleaned with soap and water.
 Use ethanol to clean the emission shaft.
 The rubber jacket may be cleaned with any of the above.
 Do not use chlorinated cleaning products on any part of the unit.
 Complete instructions are given in the User Manual and Maintenance Guide.

 Question- Can I delete the data or record if I am not satisfied with it?

 Answer- Data on the NanoRam and NanoRam-1064 cannot be deleted, due to potential violations of 21 CFR Part 11 regulation.
 All result files are kept and can be managed in the NID software loaded on a PC.